 The targeting of these attacks has ranged from extremely broad to narrowly focused and campaign volumes have fluctuated between small and large.
 Attribution includes both well-known attackers, including TA505 and TA542 (the actors behind Emotet and Ostap respectively) and unknown.
 You can read more on our Threat Insight blog post here.

 In this current environment, security practitioners are getting asked if employees are being targeted by COVID-19 attacks and what organizations can do to protect against them.
-Proofpoint Targeted Attack Protection (TAP) not only helps protect and defend against these types of attacks, but also exposes the most vulnerable targets.
+Proofpoint Targeted Attack Protection (TAP) not only helps protect and defend your organization with tools to prevent cyber attacks, but also exposes the most vulnerable targets.

-Below is a simple three-step process to get visibility into these specific COVID-19 attacks that are targeting their people:
+Below is a simple three-step process to increase cybersecurity visibility for these specific COVID-19 attacks that are targeting their people:

 1. Log-in to the TAP Dashboard and go to the search page2.
 Type “covid” in the search bar and click the magnifying glass